Provable Guarantees for Nonlinear Feature Learning in Three-Layer Neural Networks: Preliminaries

-\paragraph{Training Algorithm.} Let $L_i(\theta)$ denote the empirical loss on dataset $\mathcal{D}_i$; that is for $i=1,2$: $L_i(\theta) := \frac{1}{n}\sum_{x \in \mathcal{D}_i}\qty(f(x; \theta) - f^*(x))^2$.
+Let $L_i(\theta)$ denote the empirical loss on dataset $\mathcal{D}_i$; that is for $i=1,2$: $L_i(\theta) := \frac{1}{n}\sum_{x \in \mathcal{D}_i}\qty(f(x; \theta) - f^*(x))^2$.
 Our network is trained via layer-wise gradient descent with sample splitting.
-Throughout training, the first layer weights $V$ and second layer bias $b$ are held constant.
+Throughout training, the first layer weights $V$ are held constant.
 First, the second layer weights $W$ are trained for $t=1$ timesteps.
-Next, the outer layer weights $a$ are trained for $t = T$ timesteps.
+The biases $b_i$ are then reinitialized i.i.d from $\mathcal{N}(0, 1)$.
+Next, the outer layer weights $a$ are trained for $t = T-1$ timesteps.
 This two stage training process is common in prior works analyzing gradient descent on two-layer networks \citep{damian2022representations, ba2022onestep, abbe2022mergedstaircase, barak2022hiddenprogress}, and as we see in \Cref{sec:depth_separation}, is already sufficient to establish a separation between two and three-layer networks.
 Pseudocode for the training procedure is presented in \Cref{alg:two}.